scriptPilot/app-framework/docs/images.md

 </script>
 ```

-Another solution is, that you require the images in the script:
+Another solution is, that you require all images in the script:

 ```
 <template>